bhisaac/5eFP/5eFP-SRD.md

 >>> **Flexible Casting.** You can use your sorcery points to gain additional sorcerer spell slots, or sacrifice sorcerer spell slots to gain additional sorcery points.
 >>>> **_Creating Spell Slots._** You can transform 2 unexpended sorcery points into one 1st-level sorcerer spell slot as a bonus action on your turn.
 >>>>
->>>> Any spell slot you create with this feature vanishes on recall.
+>>>> Any spell slot you create with this feature vanishes at the end of the game session.
 >>>>
 >>>> **_Converting a Spell Slot to Sorcery Points._** As a bonus action on your turn, you can expend one 1st-level sorcerer spell slot and gain 1 sorcery point.